-When you are a subcontractor, you are often on the receiving end of bespoke subcontracts, under which the contractor is trying to pass all its risk (and more) to your company.
+When you are a subcontractor, you often receive bespoke subcontracts, under which the contractor is trying to pass all its risk (and more) to your company.
 I recommend getting these contracts checked as they can hide some seriously unusual terms.

-The Contractor shall notify the Subcontractor of any defects that appear in the Subcontract Works during the defects liability period under the Main Contract and the Subcontractor shall, at its expense, make good such defects within a reasonable time from notification
+The Contractor shall notify the Subcontractor of any defects that appear in the Subcontract Works during the defects liability period under the Main Contract and the Subcontractor shall, at its expense, make good such defects within a reasonable time from notification.

 Nothing really wrong there, except that the contractor has subtly adopted the defects liability period from the main contract.
 We haven’t yet been provided with that contract (its not been entered into) and have no control over it so we have no idea how long this obligation will last…